 In my experience, what separates those who are most successful with achieving their goals (personal or professional) is an ability to take on uncomfortable situations and an unwavering perseverance to attain success as they face them down.
 I also believe that exercise can be a tool in helping people improve their tolerance for dealing with difficult situations.

-This Tweet popped up in my feed the other day and it got me thinking about my own path:
+This is a fantastic Tweet and it got me thinking about my own path:

 The avoidance of suffering is a form of suffering.
 The avoidance of struggle is a struggle.
 Hiding what is shameful is itself a form of shame.— Mark Manson (@IAmMarkManson) September 18, 2018

 In 2008 I decided to completely alter my career.
-For the previous 5 years I'd spent the fall as a volunteer football coach.
-I also really liked to exercise.
-After speaking with a friend who's been very successful in the strength and conditioning field, I saw a path that combined my coaching passion with my interest in exercise.
+For the previous 5 years I'd spent the fall as a volunteer football coach, and I loved it.
+I also really liked strength training and helping athletes improve in this area was of interest to me.
+After speaking with a friend who's been very successful in the strength and conditioning field, I saw a path that combined my coaching passion with my interest in working with athletes.
 I left a comfortable job, sold my home and moved from my small, rural home state of Vermont to Atlanta.
 I had no job and no career prospects other than a plan to go to grad school for exercise science and build from there.

 As I went through the process I certainly faced challenges.
 I didn't have a sciences background.
 Sitting in undergrad classes with kids 10 years younger to learn subject matter that didn't come naturally to me wasn't easy.
 I chose grad school full time, so juggling my overhead against my nominal income and savings created stress.
 The field itself isn't easy to break into.
 Folding towels at a corporate fitness site was a humbling way to start out.